HomeTürkiye travel guideİstanbul travel guideThe towers of Istanbul and their remarkable stories

 İstanbul is adorned with historical towers.
 One of the most famous of these towers and a popular tourist destination is, of course, the Galata Tower!
 One of the oldest towers in İstanbul and the world, the Galata Tower proudly greets the Maiden’s Tower and the Historical Peninsula from the Beyoğlu district.

 An iconic structure of İstanbul, the Galata Tower was erected between 1335-1349 by the Genoese, allies of the Byzantine Empire.
 Deployed for various purposes over the centuries, the Galata Tower, following the conquest of İstanbul by the Ottomans, served as a supply warehouse, a fire watchtower and a prison.
 It was damaged during the major earthquake in 1509 and in a great fire in 1831 and has undergone repairs and some architectural changes as well.
-It became a touristic structure following restoration works in the mid-1960s and was included on the UNESCO World Heritage Tentative List in 2013.
+It became a touristic structure following restoration works in the mid-1960s and was included in the UNESCO World Heritage Tentative List in 2013.

-Of course, many legends have circulated about the Galata Tower, with its cone-shaped roof, arched windows and brick works visible from every side street in Galata.
+Of course, many legends have circulated about the Galata Tower, with its conical roof, arched windows and brick works visible from every side street of Galata.
 The most famous of these is the story of Hezarfen Ahmet Çelebi’s story: according to legend, Hezarfen Ahmet Çelebi flew across the Bosphorus on wooden wings he had created, intending to reach Üsküdar on the opposite shore and deliver the love letters written by the Galata Tower to the Maiden’s Tower.
 However, the wind blew the letters from Hezarfen Ahmet Çelebi’s hands into the water.
 Fortunately for all involved, it is believed that the Maiden’s Tower knows the love of the Galata Tower even without the letters.

 Another story about the Galata Tower is this: it is said that the person with whom you first ascend the Galata Tower is the person that you will marry.
 If the couple do not wed, it is said that they must have encountered an obstacle during the climb.
 We are simply relating the story: it is up to you to believe it or not!